CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-01.md

 - Configured Standard and Strict Preset Security Policies.
 - Applied multi-layered email protection for targeted recipients.

-You have successfully completed the lab and established a strong baseline of threat protection in Microsoft Defender for Office 365.
+## You have successfully completed the lab.
+Click on Next to Continue